alphagov/govuk-developer-docs/source/manual/rules-for-getting-production-access.html.md

 type: learn
 ---

-These rules apply to developers in the GOV.UK programme and SREs in the TechOps programme.
+These rules apply to developers, SREs, and technical architects in the GOV.UK programme.

 ## What production access means